 Banter Beer and Wine is worth a visit as it is (beer! bratwurst! poutine!), but it’s extra worth visiting because of this beautiful mural.

 It’s the work of Matthew Sweeney, a local artist known for his expressive drawings of hands.
 This mural has special meaning for him – he says it partially reflects when he and his wife lost their home to a fire in the same neighborhood in 2015.

 Oddly enough, there haven’t been a lot of new murals going up in downtown Cleveland recently.
 But did you know that one of the first mural projects in Cleveland dates all the way back to 1973?
 The City Canvases project that year resulted in 10 huge murals going up downtown.
 Sadly, most have them have faded away by now.

-Last summer, though, a contemporary version of a similar mural project called Canvas City began along with FRONT International, once again bringing new murals downtown.
+In the summer of 2018, a contemporary version of a similar mural project called Canvas City began along with FRONT International, once again bringing new murals downtown.

 Julian Stanczak Mural

 - Address: 1104 Prospect Ave.
 E (on the Winton Manor Apartments)

 This mural is actually a recreation of one of the original City Canvas murals from the 70s, and was re-painted in the same spot as Julian Stanczak’s original, at the corner of Prospect and E. 9th.
 It’s sort of a trippy mural that might make you feel dizzy if you stare at it long enough.